Electrical and Electronic Engineering

 Your career development

-It’s hard to beat the variety of fantastic opportunities and business experiences you’ll receive during this development programme.
+It’s hard to beat the variety of fantastic opportunities and business experiences you’ll receive.
 You can expect real world encounters and exposure to exciting projects that will really help you navigate where you want to take your career.

 Where you'll be based